MicrosoftDocs/learn/learn-pr/azure/deploy-azure-private-5g-core/includes/3-prerequisites-of-deployment.md

 - **SIMs and RANs**: The ecosystem of trusted Private 5G Core partners can provide you with these components.
 - **Azure Stack Edge Pro SKU**: You'll need to purchase this Microsoft hardware through Azure.

-Once you're ready for the deployment, you can use the Azure portal for the following deployment tasks:
+Once you're ready for the deployment, you can use the Azure portal to complete the following deployment tasks:

-1. Create a private mobile network.
+1. Create a mobile network.
 1. Create a site.
-1. Configure service and SIM policy.
+1. Configure services and SIM policies.